chitosai/eye_protector/readme.md

 Eye Protector
 ---

-The extension tries its best to keep your page clean and tidy while removing colors which are too bright.
+This extension tries its best to keep your page clean and tidy while removing colors which are too bright.